seungminl1998/ThesisPRJ/2022 May/README.md

 However, I am currently having some problems on making the Facebook Login work.
 It shows an error when the start button is clicked.
 I still could not find the problem hence I decided to continue working on other pages.

 <h3>Posts Page</h3>
 The Posts Page is the second page that the users will see after logging in using Facebook.
-In this page, I am using the Facebook Graph API in order to get the following datas:
+In this page, I am using the Facebook Graph API in order to get the following datas:<br>

    - **Instagram ID**
    - **Number of Followers**